 Donate to a charity

-Although this has been one of the most difficult years in living memory, Australians have shown extraordinary generosity by donating to bushfire appeals and other charities.
-If you plan to support a charity or not-for-profit organisation, don’t forget that any donations over $2 to eligible organisations in Australia are tax deductible7.
-Just remember to keep a receipt for when you start preparing next year’s tax return.
+Although this has been one of the most difficult years in living memory, Australians have shown extraordinary generosity by donating to bushfire appeals, flood reliefs and other charities – in fact, 81% of us are charity donors8.
+If you plan to support a charity or not-for-profit organisation, don’t forget that any donations over $2 to eligible organisations in Australia are tax deductible.
+Just remember to keep a receipt for any charitable donations when you start preparing next year’s tax return.

 For further tips on managing money, be sure to check out our Manage my money hub.

-3. Forbes: Neuroscience explains why you need to write down your goals if you actually want to achieve them
+3. Forbes (2018): Neuroscience explains why you need to write down your goals if you actually want to achieve them

-6. Australian Taxation Office: Decline in value of depreciating assets – individuals
+7. Australian Taxation Office (2021): Decline in value of depreciating assets - individuals